**This is an updated post**

 If all of that university study has put you off, then a career in Counselling is no less rewarding.
 The huge benefit of counselling is that it allows you to specialise.

-So how do you become a counsellor?
-Well a nationally-recognised Diploma is a good start.
+So how do you become a Counsellor?
+A nationally-recognised Diploma is a good start.
 From there, you can launch into whatever you desire; for example youth work, or drug and alcohol counselling and social work.

 It’s also reassuring to know that that there are many different paths that can take you to the same destination.
 So if one path doesn’t feel right, simply choose another.